MohamedSherifElhossary/sales-data-sanitization-pipeline/README.md

 # Sales Data Sanitization Pipeline

-A real-world data engineering project that cleans, validates, and analyzes messy sales data.
+A data engineering project that cleans, validates, and analyzes messy sales data.

 ## 🎯 Project Overview
 Takes raw sales data with multiple date formats, inconsistent regions, missing values, and currency issues, and transforms it into clean, analysis-ready data.